NWAIS Conferences, Workshops and Events

 Non-NWAIS Attendees (anytime): $295

 Bring a Plus One: Share the Learning, Cultivate Emerging Leaders and Build Connection with Colleagues.
-For this year only – each registration comes with a “plus one”.
-Registrants can have a colleague from your school join you for each session.
-A different person can join you for each session.
+For this year only – each full conference registration comes with a “plus one”.
+Registrants can have a colleague from your school join you for all or part of the conference.

 TO RECEIVE THE REGISTRATION DISCOUNT: Your registration must be complete by the appropriate deadline.